Always on Voting: A Framework for Repetitive Voting on the Blockchain: Introduction

 \item We propose Always-on-Voting (AoV) framework for repetitive voting, which incorporates voting epochs and alleviates the shortcomings of present governance systems (see \autoref{sec:framework}).

-\item We propose the use of public randomness to determine when the current iteration of voting should end using commitments to a future event in order to thwart the peak-end effect tactics (see \autoref{ssec:vrf}).
+\item We propose the use of public randomness to determine when the current interval of voting should end using commitments to a future event in order to thwart the peak-end effect (see \autoref{ssec:vrf}).

-\item Due to the repetitive nature of the proposed framework, voting that uses a blockchain wallet address might enable an adversary to make statistical inferences regarding the user identifiers.
-We propose a mechanism to cope with this issue by breaking the map between the participant's wallet address and her vote (see \autoref{ssec:Anonid}).